What is NEON?

-Rosie Baines (Senior Press Officer) Rosie runs the New Economy Spokesperson Network.
-The project looks to substantially boost the number of progressive, diverse voices in the mainstream media, by providing training, coaching and PR booking support.
+Rosie Baines (Senior Regional Press Officer) Rosie runs the regional Spokesperson Network, which trains up progressive and diverse voices to speak in the media.
+The regional Spokesperson Network is part of the Communications Hub which also houses the New Economy Spokesperson Network.
 Rosie was previously a press officer at a number of national museums and is a member of the campaign group, Museum Detox.